DanBradbury/danbradbury.net/posts/2024-04-18-deploying-with-ecs.md

 Was done manually within the AWS console but could / should be done with CDK for easy reusability.
 Beacuse of this there is currently no associated GitHub action/code to spin up the infra from scratch.

 When setting up the ALB it's important to make sure to route traffic from `443` -> `3000` (whatever port you are running the Rails server on within the task definition)

+### Issues with the Setup
+Too much going on for what we really need the majority of the time.
+When I need a new Rails server I want a bit more control and don't want to deal with the AWS Cost magic associated with routing traffic to my website.
+For a larger business who doesn't want to think about the extra cost then maybe ECS deploys are the way for you.

+If I have the freedom I'm going to stick to `kamal deploy`.